InachisLabs/uart-finder/README.md

 To ensure accuracy:

   - Add 100K-Ohm pull-up resistors on pin 4 and pin 0 of the uart-finder, especially when using long probe wires.
-This will reduce false-positives from back-propagation and EM cross-talk between the two probe wires.
+This will reduce false-positives from signal reflection and EM cross-talk between the two probe wires.

   - Use probes with highly conductive, sharp tips.
 See BOM for recommended probes.